Paris Air Show 2025: Business Aviation Planning Guide

 Parking restrictions

-The large aircraft parking area at LFPB will be taken over by the static display and we do not expect overnight wide-body parking availability, for anything larger than an Airbus ACJ or Boeing BBJ, to be available from June 14 to at least June 28.
-Note that the max wingspan for parking will be 52 meters over this period, except if part of the Air Show.
+The large aircraft parking area will be occupied by the air show’s static display, and no overnight wide-body parking (i.e., anything larger than an Airbus ACJ or Boeing BBJ) is expected to be available from June 12 through June 26, 2025.

 Operational Restrictions at LFPB During Air Show